bondeje/peggy/README.md

 Parser_dest(&parser) // releases memory
 ```

-To navigate an AST, the node structure and use is as follows:
+To navigate an AST, the node structure and use are as follows:
 ```
-/* // for reference
-struct ASTNode {
+/* // for reference, likely not stable struct ASTNode {
     struct ASTNodeType * _class; // vtable for functions.
     ASTNode ** children;    // the subrules associated with the rule that generated the node Rule * rule;            // the rule that generated the node.
                             // To access its identifying enum, rule->id size_t str_length;      // the length of the str encompased by the node and its children.
-                        //Do NOT take this as the sum length of all tokens size_t nchildren;   // the number of nodes in children size_t token_key;   // an internal register
+                            // Do NOT take this as the sum length of all tokens, it is not. size_t nchildren;       // the number of nodes in children size_t token_key;       // an internal register
     size_t ntokens;         // number of tokens encompased by the node and its children };

 example grammar production (a, b, c, and d are all (non)terminals):